-Adult trout abundance will be annually estimated during spawning in Red Rock Creek by adding the number of fish 1) harvested by anglers, 2) removed at the fish weir, and 3) remaining in the system.
-Adult trout were experimentally removed from Red Rock Creek from 2013-2016 by angler harvest and culling fish at the weir to generate an adequately broad range of trout abundances to test this hypothesis.
+Adult trout abundance was annually estimated during spawning in Red Rock Creek by adding the number of fish 1) harvested by anglers, 2) removed at the fish weir, and 3) remaining in the system.
+Adult trout were experimentally removed from Red Rock Creek by culling fish at the weir (2013-2016) and liberalized angler harvest (2013-2017) to generate an adequately broad range of trout abundances to test this hypothesis.
 Number of fish harvested by anglers was estimated from catch cards corrected for non-reporting (Warren and Jaeger 2017).
-Most trout encountered at the weir were enumerated, euthanized, and transported to area food pantries.
-The number of trout in the spawning run not removed at the weir or by angling was estimated annually.
-Approximately 100 trout captured at the weir were marked with a uniquely numbered tag (i.e., t-bar anchor Floy tag) and released upstream of the weir.
+Cutthroat trout captured at the weir were sexed, length (\pm 1 mm) and weight (\pm 1 g) recorded, uniquely marked with a floy tag and released upstream of the trap.
+Cutthroat trout subsequently captured by electrofishing were enumerated, floy-tags recorded, and released.
 The number of trout, marked and unmarked, encountered during electrofishing was recorded and used to estimate detection probability (i.e., capture efficiency, $\frac{m}{n}$, where m is the number of marked trout recaptured electrofishing and n is the number of trout marked at the weir).
 The number of trout remaining within Red Rock Creek was estimated as $\frac{T}{p}$, where T is the number of trout captured electrofishing and p is detection probability.
-Total trout within the spawning run, and Upper Lake the prior winter, was then estimated as $remaining\ trout + weir\ trout + harvested\ trout$.
-Because trout have a lower likelihood of being detected below the weir due to asynchronous timing of their spawning run and electrofishing surveys, the number of fish remaining in the system will be underestimated.
+Total trout within the spawning run, and Upper Red Rock Lake the prior winter, was then estimated as remaining trout

++ weir trout + harvested trout.
+Because trout have a lower likelihood of being detected below the weir due to asynchronous timing of their spawning run and electrofishing surveys the number of fish remaining in the system will be underestimated.
 Therefore, the aforementioned overall abundance estimates represent an index of trout abundance that is less than actual abundance.

-The aforementioned enumeration of C_t likely provides a minimum estimate of the number of adult trout a given grayling cohort hatched year t was subjected to in years t+1 and t+2.
+The enumeration of C_t likely provides a minimum estimate of the number of adult trout a given grayling cohort hatched year t was subjected to in years t+1 and t+2.
 It is possible that some adult trout present in the Upper Lake system do not ascend Red Rock Creek for spawning or complete spawning and return to Upper Lake prior to attempts to quantify their abundance.
 It is likely that some adult trout that were present during times when a given cohort of grayling was subject to predation die prior to the spawning period.
 However, C_t is likely proportional to the number of adult trout present each year.

 The Non-native Fish model does not differentiate between competition and predation, but will quantify the response of grayling to trout population reduction.
-Evidence for niche overlap between grayling and trout, where the potential for competition exists, occurs when trout are <450 mm in total length (USFWS upubl. data).
-The management action being undertaken, Yellowstone cutthroat trout removal during spawning, is primarily removing larger (>450 mm) fish, which not only precludes a direct test of competition but also does not allow estimation of trout of the size class that potentially compete with grayling.
+Evidence for niche overlap between grayling and trout, where the potential for competition exists, occurs when trout are < 450 mm in total length (USFWS upubl. data).
+The management action being undertaken, Yellowstone cutthroat trout removal during spawning, is primarily removing larger (> 450 mm) fish, which not only precludes a direct test of competition but also does not allow estimation of trout of the size class that potentially compete with grayling.
 Lastly, evidence for bottom-up regulation, e.g., low condition factor for either species observed during spawning, is lacking.